-What's more fun than getting a bunch of new furnishings to adorn your future home?
-Not much.
-But buying big ticket items before your loan closes can be a mistake.
-Until the house is really yours, there still remain some hoops to jump through.
-Below you'll find a list of things to avoid during this critical time of your home purchase.
+What's more fun than buying a bunch of new furniture to adorn your future home?
+Nothing.
+But making large purchases before your loan closes can be a misstep.
+Until closing, there are still some hoops to jump through.
+We have listed some actions below you will want to avoid when waiting for your loan to close.

 Don't buy luxury items.
-Although you will be dreaming of ways to turn your new house into a castle, try to stay away from big ticket purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you keep away from vacations and car purchases until your loan closes.
-You may send up red flags with your lender if you finance your appliances on your credit cards in the middle of your loan process.
-Using cash to purchase big items can also create a problem: most lenders consider your available cash when approving your mortgage loan.
+Although you will be dreaming of ways to turn your new house into a castle, try to stay away from big ticket purchases like appliances, electronics, or furniture.
+We also recommend that you avoid vacations and car purchases until the closing of your loan.
+You may send up red flags with your lender if you purchase your appliances on your credit cards in the middle of your loan process.
+Because lending institutions are perusing your financial accounts, a large cash purchase is also a mistake.

-Don't change banks or move finances around in your accounts.
-While your lending institution reviews your mortgage loan package, you will probably be asked to provide bank statements for recent months on your saving and checking accounts, money market accounts and other liquid assets.
-Your lending institution will need to see a steady rise and fall of your money each pay period, in order to avoid fraud.
-No matter the purpose, switching banks or transferring money can raise a red flag with your lender and slow your application process.
+Don't take your accounts to a new bank or move around your money.
+While your lender reviews your mortgage loan package, you will probably be instructed to produce bank statements for recent months for your saving and checking accounts, money market accounts and other liquid finances.
+To eliminate fraud, lenders look for a clear and consistent picture of how you earn your money and where any additional funds come from.
+No matter the reason, switching banks or transferring funds could raise a red flag with your lender and slow your qualification process.

-At The Reen Team at American Pacific Mortgage, we answer questions about this process every day.
-Give us a call at (408) 626-1879.
+The Reen Team at American Pacific Mortgage can answer questions about these "Don'ts" and many others.
+Give us a call: (408) 626-1879.